 JWST has time-variable viewing constraints, imposed by a combination of observatory safety concerns and target position in ecliptic coordinates.

 At all times during the operational phase of the mission, the JWST telescope and science instruments must remain shielded from the sun.
 To not do so would endanger the entire functionality of the observatory.
 The geometry of the JWST sun shield limits where JWST can point at a given time and for how long.
 It also impacts the observatory's ability to observe the celestial sphere at certain position angles, especially for target positions at low ecliptic latitudes.

-Field of regard
+JWST field of regard (FOR)

-Observability with JWST is very dependent on a given target's ecliptic latitude Below 45° ecliptic latitude, JWST can observe targets in two visibility windows per year centered about six months apart, with each window lasting at least 50 days.
+Observability with JWST is very dependent on a given target's ecliptic latitude.
+Below 45° ecliptic latitude, JWST can observe targets in 2 visibility windows per year centered about 6 months apart, with each window lasting at least 50 days.
 Above 45° and below 85° ecliptic latitude, the visibility windows transition to one much longer visibility period.
 As Figure 2 shows, ecliptic latitude determines the number of days per year that targets are observable by JWST.
 Also, the allowed field of view position angles on the sky available for a given target are affected by the target's ecliptic latitude.
 These windows and allowed position angles can be calculated for a particular target using one of the JWST target visibility tools.

 JWST has a relatively small continuous viewing zone (CVZ), located within 5° of the ecliptic poles.
 The CVZ is important for some science programs that involve monitoring throughout the year and will be useful for calibration observations.
 Although the roll flexibility is still about ±5°, the JWST field of view rotates around the V1 axis (boresight) through the entire available 360° over the course of the year.